clottman/elizabethzaleski/pubs.md

 # Other projects

-I've read, like, the majority of the Western canon (including all the novels of Charles Dickens), but unfortunately for me, I didn't start paying attention to the really important stuff, namely passages about flatulence, until I was approaching middle age.
-With my friend Cassey Lottman, I have created a database to catalog the farts I can still remember and to hopefully, with your help, add to it forever.
+I've read, like, the majority of the Western canon (including all Charles Dickens's novels), but unfortunately, I didn't start paying attention to the really important stuff, namely passages about flatulence, until I was approaching middle age.
+With my friend Cassey Lottman, I have created a database to catalog the farts I can still remember and to hopefully, with your help, add more entries forever.
 Check it out: <a href="https://greatfartsofliterature.com/">Great Farts of Literature</a>.